How to NOT infect your family?

 - If you don’t have access to a washing machine and have to wash by hand, keep clothes in the sealed bag till you have time to handwash.
 If you can, keep the bag separated from your house.

 - Take a bath or shower immediately and dress in clean clothes before interacting with your family.

 Take your temperature twice per day.

 Notify your health department should you develop any symptoms of Covid:

 - Temperature above 38 C° that doesn’t come down if you take Panado tablets.

 Disinfect your home regularly

 Clean and disinfect all frequently touched surfaces in your home daily.
-This includes tables, doorknobs, light switches, counter tops, handles, desks, toilets, baths, showers, washbasins and all electronics.
+This includes tables, doorknobs, light switches, countertops, handles, desks, toilets, baths, showers, washbasins, and electronics.